diegargon/monnet/README.md

 ## MonNet Status

 MonNet is currently in an early version.
-A rudimentary method has been added for updating, but it is possible that it may encounter issues between versions.
+A rudimentary method has been added for updating, but it is possible that issues may arise between versions.
+The compatibility is not guaranteed.

-You can add bookmarks, but you can't modify yet.
+You can add bookmarks, networks, and other elements, but for most features, modification is not yet possible.
+(Except by directly accessing the database, obviously)

-I haven't added the EN language yet. /lang/*
+The English language (EN) has not been added yet. /lang/*

 # MonNet Install
 Install LAMP + Composer